 However, living with an animal and keeping the house clean and tidy is not impossible.

 Almost half of the British live with a pet, usually a dog or cat.
-Indeed, a commitment, also an economic one, affects many choices in daily life but pays off handsomely.
-Numerous scientific studies also confirm the positive effects on the health and mood of owning an animal.
+Indeed, this commitment, which is also economic, affects many choices in daily life but pays off handsomely.
+Numerous scientific studies also confirm the positive effects of owning an animal on health and mood.

-One concern shared by those with a four-legged pet in the family is how to reconcile its presence with the home’s hygiene: cleaning the floor, the fabrics with which it comes into contact (including, often, beds and sofas), lost hair or possible bad smells.
+One concern shared by those with a four-legged pet in the family is how to reconcile its presence with the home’s hygiene: cleaning the floor, the fabrics with which it comes into contact (often, beds and sofas), lost hair, or possible bad smells.

 So many factors sometimes put off those who would like to welcome an animal into their home.
 However, there is no reason to worry too much, let alone give up the company of a dog or cat.
 All you have to do is rethink your house cleaning; it will be easy with our tips.